-100 Level Courses- Focus on the study of development of human civilization around the world.
+100 Level Courses - Focus on the study of development of human civilization around the world.
 Particular emphasis will be placed on developing the skills of identifying, selecting, and critically reading appropriate secondary sources of historical information.

-200 Level Courses- Focus on the study of

-development of the United States from its I

-pre-colonial foundations to the present.
-F

-Particular emphasis will be placed on I

-introducing the skills of analytical writing F
+200 Level Courses - Focus on the study of development of the United States from its pre-colonial foundations to the present.
+Particular emphasis will be placed on introducing the skills of analytical writing for history.

-for history. l·

-HIS 210 Introduction to Historical F

-Methods- Brings together the skills of

-identifying and selecting sources, critically

-reading, researching, and writing for history F

-in preparation for more advanced under- F

-graduate research projects.
-Required of all F

-History Majors in the fall semester of their F

-sophomore year.
-F
+HIS 210 Introduction to Historical Methods- Brings together the skills of identifying and selecting sources, critically reading, researching, and writing for history in preparation for more advanced undergraduate research projects.
+Required of all History Majors, whenever possible, in the fall semester of their sophomore year.

-300 Level Courses- Focus on the study of

-specific and defined topics in history by

-concentrating on Historiography: the F

-development of historical interpretations.
-5
+300 Level Courses - Focus on the study of specific and defined topics in history by concentrating on Historiography: the development of historical interpretations.

-Emphasis will be placed on the promotion (

 Emphasis will be placed on the promotion and practice of the skills of historical study through research and writing.

-400 Level Courses- Focus on the study of specific and defined topics in history.
-Emphasis will be placed on the application and practice of the skills of historical study through research and writing.
+400 Level Courses - Focus on the study of specific and defined topics in history.
+Emphasis will be placed on the application and practice of the skills of history.